dalejefferson/done-list/README.md

 - ✅ All API keys are stored as environment variables
 - ✅ No secrets are committed to the repository
 - ✅ `.env*` files are excluded via `.gitignore`
-- ✅ Supabase anon key is safe to expose in frontend (designed for client-side use)

 ## License